-peanut onion chutney for idli, dosa, uthappam and most South Indian Breakfasts.
+Peanut onion chutney for idli, dosa, uthappam and most South Indian Breakfast dishes.
 There are a few different ways of making andhra peanut chutney, this is one such variation.
 Peanut chutney is one of the most made in most andhra homes to accompany breakfasts like idli or dosa.

 1. Heat a pan with oil as needed.
 Saute green chilies first and then onions until the raw smell has gone.
 This takes about 3 to 4 mins.
 Set these aside to cool.

 2. In the same pan, roast the peanuts on a medium heat until golden.
 If using curry leaves, fry them first in oil until crisp.
 Curry leaves add a unique aroma, if you like you can use them.

 3. Switch off the stove and add garlic and cumin.
 Toss well.
 Cool these as well.

 4. Add them all to a blender along with salt.
 If using fried gram and tamarind paste add them to the blender jar.

 5. Blend them all until smooth with just enough water.

 Serve with dosa, idli or any other breakfast you like.